OFFICE OF THE CHIEF KAZI

 GOVERNMENT OF TAMIL NADU

-Kazi Mohammed Ubaidullah, also known as ‘Shams ul Ulama,’ came from a distinguished family deeply rooted in Islamic jurisprudence and administration.
-His father, Kazi Sibgatullah Madrasi, also known as ‘Badr ud Daulah,’ held the esteemed position of Qazi ul Quzzat (Head of the Kazis) in the court of the Nawabs of Carnatic.
-Prior to him, his grandfather, Hazrat Mohammed Ghouse ‘Sharf ul Mulk,’ served as the Dewan in the court of the Nawab of Carnatic, highlighting the family’s long-standing tradition of service and leadership in religious and legal matters.
+Kazi Ubaidullah Naqshbandi, also known as ‘Shams ul Ulama,’ comes from a distinguished family deeply rooted in Islamic jurisprudence and administration.
+His father, Kazi Sibghatullah Madrasi, also known as ‘Badr ud Daulah,’ held the esteemed position of Qazi ul Mulk in the court of the Nawabs of Carnatic.
+Prior to him, his grandfather, Hazrat Moulvi Mohammed Ghouse ‘Sharf ul Mulk,’ served as the Dewan (Minister) in the court of the Nawab of Carnatic, highlighting the family’s long-standing tradition of service and leadership in religious and legal matters.

-Following in his father’s footsteps, Kazi Mohammed Ubaidullah’s lineage continued to uphold the responsibilities and legacy of the Chief Kazi’s office.
-His son, Kazi Mohammed Habibullah, succeeded him, and thereafter, the role was held by Kazi Shah Mohammed, followed by Kazi Mohammed Azeezuddin.
-Today, the office is held by Kazi Salahuddin Mohammed Ayub, who continues the family’s centuries-old commitment to serving the Muslim community in Tamil Nadu.
+Following in his father’s footsteps, Kazi Ubaidullah Naqshbandi’s lineage continued to uphold the responsibilities and legacy of the Chief Kazi’s office.
+His son, Kazi Mohammed Habibullah Qadiri Chishti, succeeded him, and thereafter, the role was held by Kazi Syed Shah Mohammed, followed by Kazi Mohammed Azeezuddin.
+Today, the office is held by Kazi Salahuddin Mohammed Ayub Qadiri Kasnazani, who continues the family’s centuries-old commitment to serving the Muslim community in Tamil Nadu.

 Throughout its history, the Office of the Chief Kazi has played a pivotal role in guiding the Muslim community in matters of religious jurisprudence, legal adjudication, and community leadership.
 The office’s responsibilities include overseeing religious ceremonies, providing guidance on Islamic law, and acting as a mediator in legal matters within the community.